 Hale offers an accessory stabilizer bar which is an aluminum strap which can be screwed to the top of the pet door and to the door frame to stiffen the assembly.
 The stabilizer bars come in 36" and 48" lengths and can be cut to fit your door if your door isn't exactly 36" or 48".
-They are available in the same color options as the door and must be ordered separately.

 A great testimonial on a Lanai installation: "Hello, Just wanted to let you know that my Hale pet door flap is finally starting to break down and I will be ordering a replacement flap.
 What is remarkable is that I purchased this in 2007, and have two very active Labrador Retrievers who've used the door constantly for 7 years now.
 Great product, great service.
 It's so refreshing when a product exceeds expectations.
 Best Regards, Jim S. Coconut Creek, FL" And here is another from a new installation: "I installed my door this morning in about 30 minutes.
 It took the dog about 10 minutes to figure it out and she has since made several excursions through the door.
 This is a great addition to our house.
 Thank you, Michael G. Peabody, MA"